CMU-CSA/Website/README.md

 # CSA Website Files
-CSA Website Repository - This Repository is intended to share files and design documents, not for codes.
+This Repository is intended to share files and design documents, not for codes.

 ## List of Files
 - Requirement Specification